Syllabus for all weeks#

 • Output of functions (later referred to as returned values)

-Syllabus week 2: Variables and types#
+Syllabus Week 2: Variables and Types#

 • Concept of statement illustrated by the print statement and assignment statement.